 Sharing Your Information

-Unencrypted messages may be shared with third-party services and applications that you choose to integrate with and with the Apple Push Notification Service, but not with any other third parties.
+Unencrypted messages may be shared with third-party services and applications that you choose to integrate with, but not with any other third parties.
 We may share other User-Generated information, Registration Information, Host Information, and/or Usage Information with service providers, contractors or other third parties to assist us with providing and improving the Service.
 The data shared may include aggregate statistics or individualized data.
 All sharing of information is carried out consistent with the Cisco Privacy Statement.
 We do not rent or sell your information.

 If your employer has purchased the Service, we may share any or all of the information described in this statement with them.
 Your information may be subject to your employer's policies regarding their access, monitoring, deletion, preservation and export of information associated with the Service.
 This may include access to the keys used to encrypt or decrypt your User-Generated Information.